-Non-compete agreements are largely unenforceable in California.
-Therefore, employees who signed an employment contract with a non-compete agreement should still be able to lawfully work at a competing business without time- or geographic constraints.
+Therefore, if you signed an employment contract with a non-compete agreement, you should still be able to lawfully work at a competing business without time- or geographic constraints.

 In this article, our California employment attorneys discuss: